Spring foraging guide

 The spring equinox has long been known as a time of renewal, rebirth, and new beginnings, and is celebrated by many cultures across the Northern Hemisphere through various rituals and customs.
 It is a time for commemorating the vibrant return of spring and realigning with the rhythms of the natural world after hibernating indoors during winter.
 It can also be seen as an opportunity to reconnect with ourselves, checking in on new year resolutions and cultivating a renewed sense of forward momentum as we move into the warmer months.

 As we emerge from the darkest days of the year and steadily tread towards the light, the spring equinox is the perfect time to bask in Nature’s renewal and shed any residual winter blues through a foraging adventure.
-We have collated a list of wild edibles to bring the flavours of spring from sunlit woodland passages and coastal paths straight to your table, alongside an equinox ritual to connect you to nature as it sets its feet on a new path for the upcoming year.
+You can try your hand at foraging all year round, we also have a summer foraging, autumn foraging and winter foraging guide.
+Here, have collated a list of wild edibles to bring the flavours of spring from sunlit woodland passages and coastal paths straight to your table, alongside an equinox ritual to connect you to nature as it sets its feet on a new path for the upcoming year.

 Nettle (Urtica dioica)